WavebreakMediaMicro - Fotolia

 For example, the July 4, 2018, attack on Timehop affected the data of 21 million users and was the result of a single stolen administrative credential.
-By using one compromised administrator account, attackers were able to create a new user account, grant themselves heightened permissions, conduct targeted reconnaissance on the environment, and ultimately collect and exfiltrate that data.
+By using one compromised administrator account, attackers were able to create a user account, grant themselves heightened permissions, conduct targeted reconnaissance on the environment, and ultimately collect and exfiltrate that data.

 And this abuse of cloud access controls was not a unique occurrence.
 Safeguarding cloud accounts and credentials can be more complicated than with on-premises or legacy environments.

-First, cloud environments are often directly internet-accessible, whereas an internal host or application account is usually accessible only via a known, defined channel or gateway, such as a VPN or one of a few tightly gated services.
+, cloud environments are often directly internet-accessible, whereas an internal host or application account is usually accessible only via a known, defined channel or gateway, such as a VPN or one of a few tightly gated services.
 This can make feasible types of attack that are harder to pull off -- or harder to hide if conducted -- in an on-premises context, such as password spraying.

 Second, many of the defenses and countermeasures organizations have in place, such as enhanced authentication, cloud access control, password quality checks and enhanced logging capabilities, don't always extend directly into cloud environments.

-Authentication and cloud access control are important elements to think through carefully and to plan around.
+Authentication and cloud access control are important elements to think through carefully and to around.
 Features provided by cloud service providers that protect, lock down or otherwise bolster account security should be of significant interest to practitioners.
 Cloud access control should be understood by -- and be in the toolbox of -- security practitioners whose organizations make extensive use of the cloud.
 Two features security professionals can take advantage of are Password Protection and Smart Lockout for Microsoft Windows Azure Active Directory (AD).